Rhodesian Ridgeback

 Conker is an eleven year old, male, Ridgeback x Hound and he’s looking for his forever home.
 He’s microchipped & neutered.
 Conker is calm around the house and loves to sleep, however, he’s reactive to strangers and strange dogs.
 Conker has been fine with other animals (if introduced carefully) but isn’t happy around younger children.
 Conker would suit an experienced new home.
 Please enquire.

-Rhonda, a 5 years old female Rhodesian Ridgeback available for adoption from Blue Cross in Oxfordshire
+Kola, a 2 years old male Rhodesian Ridgeback available for adoption from Cheltenham Animal Shelter in Gloucestershire

 BreedRhodesian Ridgeback